What is a kuksa ?

 masur birch

-You don't have to be a wood expert for this second clue.
+You don't need to be a wood expert for this second clue.

 artisan sign kuksa